Phnom Penh Travel Guide

 Legend has it that the city of Phnom Penh, the exotic 'Pearl of the Orient', was founded in 1372 by a local widow named Penh.
-It is said that she discovered four Buddha statues that had been washed up by the waters from the Mekong River.
-She saw them as bearers of good fortune and erected a temple on the hill to house them, believing that their arrival was a sign of great luck and prosperity to come.
-And so the city grew around this structure, known as the Hill of Penh (Phnom Penh).
+It is said that she discovered four Buddha statues that had been washed up by the waters from the Mekong River and erected a temple on the hill to house them, believing that their arrival was a sign of great luck and prosperity to come.
+And so the city grew around this structure, becoming known as the Hill of Penh (Phnom Penh).

-Once considered to be the loveliest of Indochina's French-built cities, this untidy capital sprawls at the confluence of the Mekong, Bassac and Tonlé Sap Rivers.
-Now, concrete buildings in need of repair, unsealed roads riddled with potholes, and a confusion of boulevards crammed with traffic, all make for less inviting first impressions of the city.
-However, upon investigation, charming traces of the Khmer and colonial eras can be found in the little details, redeeming those first hasty conclusions.
-The heart of the city, where French villas and street-side cafes perch along tree-lined boulevards and the occasional majestic Khmer building catches the eye, is still very appealing.
+Considered to be the loveliest of Indochina's French-built cities in its heyday, this rather untidy capital sprawls at the confluence of the Mekong, Bassac and Tonlé Sap Rivers.
+Now, the colonial charm has been somewhat drowned out by modern concrete buildings and heavy traffic, but upon investigation intriguing traces of the Khmer and French eras can still be found in the details.
+The heart of the city, where old French villas and street-side cafes perch along tree-lined boulevards and the occasional majestic Khmer building catches the eye, is very appealing.

-Phnom Penh has a number of Wats (temple-monasteries), museums and other places of interest in and around the city, as well as sunset cruises on the Mekong and Tonlé Sap Rivers, and a bustling market place.
+Phnom Penh boasts a number of Wats (temple-monasteries), museums and other places of interest for tourists, as well as sunset cruises on the Mekong and Tonlé Sap Rivers, and a bustling market place.
 The city is known for having a fun nightlife, with a proliferation of cheap and cheerful bars.
 The cafe culture and tasty Cambodian cuisine also ensure that foodies are well-catered for.
-There has been a recent boom of new hotels, restaurants, bars and nightclubs springing up to cater for Cambodia's growing popularity with travellers, and the city is increasingly seen as a worthy travel destination in itself rather than just the most convenient entry point for a Cambodian holiday.
+There has been a recent boom in development, with new hotels, restaurants, bars and nightclubs springing up to cater for Cambodia's growing popularity with travellers, and the city is increasingly seen as a worthy travel destination in itself rather than just the most convenient entry point for a Cambodian holiday.

 Become our Phnom Penh Travel Expert